How To Freelance: 5 Tips For Managing Your Clients

 5. Honor Your Own Boundaries

 If you’re going to ask for some respect, make sure you’re in on it too.
 What you allow is what will continue, so you need to teach people how to treat you.
-Identity what is absolutely necessary to protect your productivity and workflow, then honor those boundaries.
+Identify what is absolutely necessary to protect your productivity and workflow, then honor those boundaries.

-For example — if you tell a client that you won’t respond to messages after a certain hour or during weekends, be sure to walk that talk.
 Sure, sometimes things can get pretty hectic close to a launch and there can and will be exceptions to this rule, but don’t make a habit out of Saturday night replies if you’ve told your client you’re not available on the weekends.

-I had to learn this the hard way.
-I’d constantly tell clients I’m unavailable for calls before 11am so that I could spend the first few, and more creative, hours of my day writing.
-Then what would I do?
 I’d wake up and check my phone first thing in the morning and get caught sending emails and messages during my no-meeting time.
 Then I’d wonder why I’d still get invites for calls at 9am.
 They weren’t honoring my boundaries because I wasn’t honoring them.

 So be consistent and respect your own boundaries.
 That’s self-love, guys.
 And it makes it WAY easier for your clients to know what’s cool and what’s a no-no.

 Ok and there you have it — my 5 tips on how to manage your freelance clients better.
-When your entire business relies on relationships with others, these lessons become invaluable and critical to your long term happiness and growth.
+When your entire business relies on relationships with others, these lessons become invaluable and critical to your long-term happiness and growth.

 Watch This Instead: